balderdashy/sails-docs/reference/websockets/sails.io.js/io.socket.on.md

 ```

 ### Handle Socket 'Connect' and 'Disconnect' events
-If connection to server was interrupted - server was restarted or some network issue - it is possible to handle these events and subscribe to sockets again.
+If a socket's connection to the server was interrupted-- perhaps because the server was restarted, or the client had some kind of network issue-- it is possible to handle `connect` and `disconnect` events and manually reconnect the socket again.  `sails.io.js` does this for you automatically, but you can also bind your own handlers.
+While **this is not recommended for 99% of apps**, usage is documented below for completeness:

 ```javascript
   io.socket.on('connect', function(){
       io.socket.get('/messages');